skhynix/hmsdk/hmalloc/doc/hmctl.md

 EXAMPLES
 ========
-Let's say if the target test program allocates 512 MiB using hmalloc(), then this memory area can be allocated to the intended node as follows.
+Let's say if the target test program allocates 512 MiB using **hmalloc**(3), then this memory area can be allocated to the intended node as follows.

     # Allocate hmalloc area to node 2 with MPOL_BIND policy.
     $ hmctl -m 2 ./prog